 After checking the mute and volume buttons, and you still don’t have any sound, try unplugging your Sony TV from the wall and other external devices.
 Leave the TV unplugged for 60 seconds, then plug it back in, but leave all the other devices disconnected.

 It’s important to note here that the TV needs to be unplugged for a full 60 seconds, not 30, not 59, but a full 60.
 Set a timer if you have to because this gives the TV a soft reset.
 Doing this soft reset will fix the majority of issues on your Sony TV.

-The reason you unplugged the external devices is because they may have speakers in them, and this could be causing an interference with the sound.
-Make sure you unplug the gaming systems, your Roku, Fire stick, cable box, antenna, and whatever may be plugged into the TV.
+The reason you unplugged the external devices is that they may have speakers in them, and this could be causing an interference with the sound.
+Make sure you unplug the gaming systems, your Roku, Firestick, cable box, antenna, and whatever may be plugged into the TV.

 3. Check Your Streaming Devices

 There could be an issue with the streaming device itself, or the signal coming in.
 It can happen, I’ve heard radio stations do this frequently, I’ll be driving down the road with the radio on, but then it suddenly goes silent.

 You can either wait this out for a few minutes or switch to something else to see if it works.
 Try your gaming system or DVD/Blu-Ray player, if the volume now works but not while streaming Netflix, then you know there’s an issue with the streaming service or the device itself.